 If you experience psychedelics in a ceremonial setting—which we recommend—you’ll need to set aside a significant period of time to do so.
 The retreat itself will be anywhere from around four to 21 days (with some going even longer).
 You’ll also need a day or two for travel time and a few days to acclimate once you return home.

 It is worth noting that U.S.-based options are still available, including both legal and illegal psychedelic assisted therapy.

 Most types of experiences will be supported in some way by either a professional therapist, a shaman, a healer, or an experienced guide.
 Even if you decide to experience psychedelics on your own, you’ll need the support of a trip sitter, or a trusted and responsible sober friend.

 When we seek the support of anyone—be it a dentist or a yoga teacher, our connection with them will impact what they’re able to provide for us.

 When searching for someone to support you through your experience, you’ll want to feel a connection with that individual.
 You’ll want to feel respected and supported.
 You don’t want your psyche to be lost in the throes of someone’s power trip or inexperienced assumptions.

 We’re saying this because we’ve been there—and we’ve learned from our own mistakes.
-Get in touch with one of our psychedelic mentors to discuss how to find the best support for your experience.
+Get in touch with one of our psychedelic facilitators to discuss how we can best support your experience.

 What type of substance will be best for you?

 We’ve written an in-depth guide about how to choose the correct psychedelic substance, but here’s a general overview to get the ball rolling and help you decide which psychedelic to incorporate into your journey.

 This psychotropic brew has been used by indigenous Amazonian Indians for millennia.
 It’s composed of a woody vine (Banisteriopsis caapi, B. inebrians, or B. quitensis) that’s been brewed with leaves from the chakruna plant (Psychotria viridis).